TKayat/Sortify/README.md

 - Generation of new data
 - Information on time and space complexity

+## Technologies Used

+- HTML
+- CSS
+- JavaScript.

-Experience Sortify and explore the fascinating world of sorting algorithms: [Website Link]
+Experience Sortify and explore the fascinating world of sorting algorithms: https://tkayat.github.io/Sortify/